An Entropy-based Text Watermarking Detection Method: Proposed Method

-In figure \ref{intro-fig}, we can observe that a high-entropy token is easier to be modified and thus has a larger probability of being watermarked than a low-entropy token.
-Since a low-entropy token is hard to modify, then whether it is watermarked or not should have a limited influence on the overall watermark level.
-Specifically, we argued that when an easy-to-modify token is not watermarked, it should contribute more to showing that the text $T$ is not watermarked than a hard-to-modify token.
-That is to say, The influence of a non-watermarked token to yielding a negative detection result, $i.e.$, the given text is not watermarked, should be proportional to its likelihood to be modified, and same for the influence of a watermarked token to yielding a positive detection result:
+Our proposed EWD aims to fully consider the role of entropy in the watermark detection process.
+Specifically, we firstly propose a positive influence-entropy relation, then utilize entropy for detection weight customization.

-When reflected in the real world, this influence index is represented by the token weight.
-Token with a larger spike entropy, meaning that it is easier to be modified, will be given a larger influence weight.
-On the contrary, a low-entropy token will be given a much lower weight close to 0.
-As the sum of all watermarked token weights, $|s|_G$ will receive a smaller numeric loss when observing a non-watermarked low-entropy token than a non-watermarked high-entropy token, and a larger gain when observing a watermarked high-entropy token than a watermarked low-entropy token.
+The influence of a token during detection should be proportional to its entropy.
+From previous sections, we explain why a high-entropy token is easier to be affected by the watermark generator, as well as the situation for a low-entropy token.
+Since a low-entropy token is hard to be affected, then whether it is sampled from the green list or not should have a limited influence on the overall watermark level.
+Similarly, when an easy-to-affect (high-entropy) token is not green, it should contribute more to showing that the text $T$ is not watermarked.
+Therefore, we introduce a positive influence-entropy relation to determine how much a token $t$ can influence the detection result: